ASTR 1210 (O'Connell) Study Guide 23

 that biospheres require the presence of liquid water.

-planets ranges from about 0.9 AU to 1.4 AU, covering (of course) the
+ranges from about 0.9 AU to 1.4 AU, covering the Earth's orbit

 is a brief discussion of the factors entering the determination of an